 Think of the term ‘slasher movie’ and dark images of masked killers, bladed weapons, bloodbaths, and desperate teenagers being murdered one by one in a variety of ways — each more creative and horrific than the one before — are sure to come to mind.
 While the slasher genre is synonymous with thrilling horror films replete with jump scares and screams, it also provides the ultimate adrenaline rush by making a diabolical killer its focal point.

-If you’re a fan of horror and are up for some gruesome blood splatter this weekend, the wide spectrum of slasher movies has a lot to offer.
+This Halloween, if you are up for some gruesome blood splatter, the wide spectrum of slasher movies has a lot to offer.

 Such horror movies became popular between the 1970s and 1980s in America and soon evolved to become a prominent aspect of the genre.
 Typically filled with scenes of carnage and gore, and — in some cases — heartbreaking endings where the good guys die and the villain triumphs (and lives on for a sequel), they are certainly not for the faint-hearted.